RoyalHighgrass/QVM-Manager/QVM/CONTRIBUTING.md

    - Prepare necessary documentation for Debian repositories
    - Submit package to Debian-based repositories

-# Phase 3: Feature Enhancement and Release
+# Phase 3: Feature Enhancement and Release (Pending...)

 5. **Code Improvement and New Features (v1.0.5)**
    - Further refine and optimize codebase